 Legal advice

-While recognizing that Sidley Austin will be coordinating the work of both law firms with the aim of having a harmonized voice, law firms should state any deferring views they may have on any particular issue where this difference happens.
-Furthermore, should this difference in views happen, each law firm will be required to provide the rationale for its deferring view.
+While recognizing that Sidley Austin will be coordinating the work of both law firms with the aim of having a harmonized voice, law firms should state any differing views they may have on any particular issue where this difference happens.
+Furthermore, should this difference in views happen, each law firm will be required to provide the rationale for its differing view.

 During face-to-face meetings/calls, high-level legal advice should come in real time in reply to anyone raising a question within the Charter’s scope.

-Lawyers’ involvement with Work Parties of the CCWG-Accountability will be key for next steps as it is them that are building the proposals that will be subject to public comment.
+Lawyers’ involvement with Work Parties of the CCWG-Accountability is key as it is the Work Parties that are building the proposals that will be subject to public comment.
 Therefore, the Legal Subteam and the law firms should be able to provide these Work Parties with the tools they need to build feasible and legally viable proposals.

-It is of the essence that as a next step the law firms analyze the different templates of powers and mechanisms attached herein in order to provide advice on whether those powers and mechanisms are legally viable in the first place and if not, which would be the alternatives.
-On a second phase, the law firms will be asked to advice on how these mechanisms and powers may be implemented in a holistic view of the accountability enhancement process.
+The law firms analyzed different templates of powers and mechanisms and provided advice on whether those powers and mechanisms are legally viable in the first place and if not, which would be the alternatives.
+The law firms have also advised on how these mechanisms and powers may be implemented in a holistic view of the accountability enhancement process.

 Legal Subteam Methodology